 A wee dram

-Crown Bar Liquor Saloon as its Commander in Chief, Belfast’s pub scene is a winner, too.
-Pop into the John Hewitt for a drop of Hilden Ale (from Ireland’s oldest independent brewery) before getting your “Hands In the Air!!!” at a gig of your choice over at Limelight.
+With the Crown Bar Liquor Saloon as its Commander in Chief, Belfast’s pub scene is a winner, too.
+Pop into the John Hewitt for a drop of Hilden Ale (from Ireland’s oldest independent brewery) before getting your “Hands In the Air!” at a gig of your choice over at Limelight.
 The Duke of York is another noted hostelry known not only for its epic whiskey selection, but also for hosting one of Snow Patrol’s first big gigs.
-Nighty Night

 So there you have it.
 Belfast has thrown us a curveball, and we like what we see.
 And the good news keeps coming.
 Just browse the articles below for an even better handle on the buzz in Belfast.